Teravus/KlingonWin10WPF/README.md

 ## Debugging The Game

-There is a debug overlay that you can load by pressing the Accent/Tilde button(`) on a US keyboard which gives you information about what hotspots are available and where your last click was in a mini square in the top left of the video and allows you to easily navigate around the game easily.
+There is a debug overlay that you can load by pressing the Accent/Tilde button(`) on a US keyboard which gives you information about what hotspots are available and where your last click was in a mini square in the top left of the video and allows you to navigate around the game easily.
 With the debug overlay open, and the video the last thing that you clicked on, Press 'C' to jump to the next challenge.
 Press 'M' to jump 15 seconds forward in the video.